- There are five aspects to pricing

 - Term agreements

 - All pricing is quoted excluding VAT and GST unless otherwise stated and is dependent on the clients base and billing requirements.

 - Pricing can be amended with 30 days notice.

-- SNIPER usage after the initial 3-month establishment period reverts to a month to month basis.
+- Unless otherwise stated in the SNIPER Trial Service Agreeemnt, SNIPER usage after the initial 3 month establishment period is on a month to month basis on the same terms.

-- If the monthly license fee is not paid for three (3) months, clients forfeit access to SNIPER and any dedicated mobile numbers allocated to that client.
+- If the monthly licence fee is not paid for three (3) months, clients forfeit access to SNIPER and any dedicated mobile numbers allocated to that client

 - Clients have 24 months from purchase date to use MMS and SMS credits.

-- Clients who have forfeited use of the dashboard (as per 2.2) will be required to pay set up fees to run promotions using unused credits, or pay all outstanding monthly SNIPER fees.
+- Clients that have forfeited use of the dashboard will be required to pay set up fees to run promotions using unused credits, or pay outstanding monthly SNIPER fees.

-- The monthly access fee is charged per dedicated mobile number and provides Master User Access Login to SNIPER CPaasS Dashboard and up to a maximum of five (5) subordinate users.
+- The monthly access fee is charged per dedicated mobile number and provides Master User Access Logon to SNIPER CPaasS Dashboard and up to a maximum of five (5) subordinate users.

-- MobileDigital provide unlimited education and support during AEST business hours.
+- MobileDigital provide unlimited education and support during AEST business ours

 - Education and Support is provided as;